 The movement towards achieving our vision is based on regular and robust assessment which gives clear indicators as to what progress children have made, the concepts children have mastered and what the next steps in their learning will be.
 Analysis of this assessment aids us in measuring the impact and quality of maths teaching in school.

-Long term planning is based on the National Curriculum Programmes of Study and the White Rose long term plans and includes opportunities to apply across the curriculum.
+Our Long term planning is based on the National Curriculum Programmes and are designed to support a mastery approach to teaching and learning.
+We use the White Rose long term plans which includes opportunities to apply across the curriculum.

 In order for children to have a deep understanding of different concepts, each topic will be taught thoroughly, giving children opportunities to link new knowledge to prior learning and also giving opportunities to reason and problem solve.
 In order for us to achieve this depth we use the fluency, reasoning and problem solving activities which are in the White Rose planning.